LCBOWER33/StegoScan/README.md

 ## How StegoScan Works

-StegoScan first creates its own Python enviorment by creating a local enviroment folder.
-It then installs all required tools and packages that are required to run the tool suite.
-Once everything is installed it will verify the (if selected) IP address(s) to ensure they are webservers.
-Then using the IP address(s) and or website URL's supplied it will scrape all available files of the listed filetypes given in the command arguments.
-If a local directory is also selected it will copy these files as well.
-All the collected files will be stored in the choosen directory and sorted by file type.
-Once this is complete StegoScan will create a results directory and begin executing all of the test slected.
-As files containing steganographic techniques are found they are stored in the results folder under the folder associated with the test that identified the steganography.
-Once all test are complete the tool will end the execution.
+StegoScan kicks off by setting up its own dedicated Python environment, creating a local workspace and installing all the necessary tools and packages to power its suite of analysis features.
+Once everything is in place, it verifies any provided IP addresses (if selected) to ensure they belong to active web servers.

+With the targets confirmed, StegoScan gets to work—scraping all available files of the specified types from the given IP addresses and URLs.
+If a local directory is selected, it gathers files from there as well.
+Every collected file is neatly organized by type and stored in the chosen directory.

+Next, StegoScan prepares a results directory and launches its suite of steganography detection tests.
+For greater detail into what test are availible review the section titled "Steganography Test Suite".
+As hidden data is uncovered, files are categorized and stored in subfolders corresponding to the specific test that identified them.
+Once all tests have run their course, StegoScan finalizes the process and concludes execution.

 ## Novel Features